la-ots/pelican/docs/components/tabbed-content.md

 ---

 ## Best Practices
-- Tabbed Content allows users to choose which content they want to see
+- Tabbed content allows users to choose which content they want to see.
-- This is useful for simplifying and decreasing content and information density
+- Use tabbed content to small bits of content at a time.
-- Pelican offers two styles, Rounded Style and Traditional Style
+- Rounded style tabs work better on small devices.

 ## Usage

 ### Rounded Style

 {% include markup/tabs-rounded.njk %}